 People put their PCs or laptops to sleep mode whenever they’re away because it’s a great way to save some battery or power.
-But sometimes, your computer may wake up from sleep or hibernation on its own, without any user action.
+But sometimes, your computer wakes up from sleep or hibernation on its own, without any user action.

-What causes my Windows laptop to wake up from sleep?
+What causes my Windows laptop to wake up from sleep mode?

-Also, some software tends to schedule updates at night or while your computer is in idle mode, which can cause your computer to wake up.
+Also, some software tends to schedule updates at night or while your computer is in idle mode; an automatic reboot follows the process.

 So, to make sure which solution is the best, you first have to determine the cause of your laptop waking up.

-You can do that by simply entering a few command lines into the Command Prompt with administrative rights.
-Here’s what you need to do:
+You can do that by simply entering a few command lines into the Command Prompt, as shown below:

-- Press Windows key and X at the same time and select Command Prompt (Admin)
+- Press the Windows key and X simultaneously, and select Command Prompt (Admin).

 - In the Command Prompt enter the following line and press Enter: